 Ahead of them, the Outrider flew.
 As Leia watched, the ship rolled, twisted on its long axis like a screw.

 "Oh, man," Lando said.
 "A couple meters either way and we're bugs on a canopy and Dash is doing barrel rolls.
 He is crazy."
+Chewie said something.

 "I hear that," Lando said.